 Information bias is a distortion in the estimate of association between risk factor and disease that is due to systematic measurement error or misclassification of patients on 1 or more variables, either risk factor or outcome.
-To preventively minimize this type of bias in the current study, instructions will be provided to all neurologists/physicians in the centers participating through the databases with additional primary data collection.
+To preventively minimize this type of bias in the current study, instructions will be provided to all neurologists/ physicians in the centers participating through primary data collection.
 In the data sources with secondary use of data, the data collection is based on routine clinical practice and cannot be influenced in the context of the study.

 As the study is non-interventional, only data from clinical routine practice can be obtained.
 Therefore, some information may be missing or unavailable.
-As an example, treatment discontinuation and the association of severe lymphopenia and AESIs might be difficult to assess due to low completion and/or heterogeneity of data collection for these outcomes in the participating data sources.
-In addition, this may be an issue when measuring the duration of lymphopenia.
-Given that no regular blood tests are requested per protocol, there is a risk to overestimate the duration of lymphopenia.
-In patients with severe lymphopenia, this risk of bias will probably be minimized as the physician would be expected to perform a closer follow-up with more frequent blood testing.
-For data sources with additional primary data collection, the data will be entered according to the study protocol and recoding of lymphocyte counts, when performed, is mandatory by the physician.
+As an example, the association of severe lymphopenia and AESIs might be difficult to assess due to low completion and/or heterogeneity of data collection for these outcomes in the participating data sources.
+For data sources with primary data collection, the data will be entered according to the study protocol and recoding of lymphocyte counts, when performed, is mandatory by the physician.
 In data sources with secondary use of data, the differences in the recording of lymphocyte counts between different MS treatments and different medical practices will limit the assessment of completeness of recording.